-Chivas is known for a series of finely blended Scotch whiskys, with the core of its portfolio ranging from a 12-year-old to an amazing 25-year-old bottling.
-In the middle is where you will find Chivas Regal "Gold Signature" 18 Year Old, the most popular expression from the brand that has a loyal following among whisky drinkers.
+Chivas Regal produces premium blended Scotch whisky.
+The core of the brand's portfolio ranges from a nice 12-year-old to an amazing 25-year-old bottling.
+In the middle is where you will find Chivas Regal "Gold Signature" 18 Year Old.
+Made of a carefully crafted blend of malt and grain whiskeys, it is the most popular expression from the brand and has a loyal following among whisky drinkers.

 Chivas Regal vs. Johnnie Walker

 The two biggest names in blended Scotch whisky are Chivas Regal and Johnnie Walker, so how do they compare?
-Quite honestly, if you're already loyal to one brand, you'll probably stick to that and every whisky drinker will have their own opinion.
+Quite honestly, every whisky drinker has an opinion and, if you're already loyal to one brand, you'll probably stick to that.

-A more even comparison would be Johnnie Walker 18 (formerly Platinum Label).
-Not only is the age of this blend the same, the price is comparable.
-The distinguishing factor here is the smoke.
-Johnnie Walker includes a hint of Islay-produced whisky, which is known among the single malts to be among the peatiest you can find.
-For many drinkers, that factor alone may decide which brand to pick up; some people enjoy smoky scotch and others don't.
+An even comparison—in both price and age—would be Chivas Regal 18 and Johnnie Walker 18 (formerly Platinum Label).
+The distinguishing factor in the taste is the smoke.
+Johnnie Walker includes a hint of Islay-produced whisky (single malts known to be among the peatiest).
+Chivas Regal features a Speyside malt, a style known for its sweetness, spice, and light smoke.
+Comparing the two, Johnnie Walker definitely makes Chivas Regal seem like a fruitier, sweeter scotch.
+For many drinkers, that factor alone may decide which brand to pick up; some people enjoy smoky scotch, and others don't.